sjessa/sjessa/README.md

 ### 👋 Hi, I'm Selin, a computational biologist wrapping up my PhD in early 2023

 I used integrative computational analyses of omics data types to answer biological questions about cell fate and gene regulation in brain development and  brain cancer.
-I care about bioinformatics workflows that emphasize reproducibility and transparency. :dna: :microscope: :computer: :woman_technologist:
+I care about bioinformatics research that emphasizes reproducibility and transparency. :dna: :microscope: :computer: :woman_technologist:

 Find my papers on [Google Scholar ](https://scholar.google.ca/citations?user=rkcx2NwAAAAJ&hl=en) and my profile on [LinkedIn](www.linkedin.com/in/selinjessa).